Chart Color Schemes

 South West Rocks is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-South West Rocks' dwelling structures, as per the latest Census, consisted of 83.1% houses and 16.9% other dwellings.
-This contrasts with Non-Metro NSW's 88.8% houses and 11.2% other dwellings.
-Home ownership in South West Rocks stood at 55.5%, with mortgaged dwellings at 20.9% and rented ones at 23.6%.
-The median monthly mortgage repayment was $1,517, compared to Non-Metro NSW's average of $1,330.
-The median weekly rent in South West Rocks was $330, lower than Non-Metro NSW's $300.
-Nationally, South West Rocks' mortgage repayments were significantly lower at $1,517 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+South West Rocks' dwellings, as per the latest Census, consisted of 83.1% houses and 16.9% other dwellings (semi-detached, apartments, 'other').
+This compares to Non-Metro NSW's 88.8% houses and 11.2% other dwellings.
+Home ownership in South West Rocks was 55.5%, with mortgaged dwellings at 20.9% and rented ones at 23.6%.
+The median monthly mortgage repayment was $1,517, higher than Non-Metro NSW's average of $1,330.
+The median weekly rent was $330, compared to Non-Metro NSW's $300.
+Nationally, South West Rocks' mortgage repayments were lower at $1,863 and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing